 System Cleanup Series: Uninstall (Remove) Apps and Programs in Windows 11

-This blog post is part of my System Cleanup series.
-One of the best ways to free up some space on your computer is to remove programs and apps in Windows 11 you're not using or no longer want, some of which may have come pre-installed when you purchased your computer, and you might not even know are there.
+This blog post is exclusive to paid subscribers, and is part of my System Cleanup series.
+One of the best ways to free up some space on your computer is to remove programs and apps in Windows 11 you're not using or no longer want.
+Some of these may have come pre-installed when you purchased your computer and you might not even know they are there.

 In Windows 11, open the Start Menu and click on "Settings".